Best Hadoop Use Cases in Eight Industries

 - Retailers need to protect their margins and their reputations by proactively detecting fraudulent activities

 - Hadoop MapReduce and Spark perform analysis on more than 50 Petabytes of data accurately predicting the risks and frauds.

-Amazon has an intensive program to detect and prevent credit card frauds, which has led to 50% reduction in frauds within first 6 months.
-Amazon developed fraud detection tools that use scoring approach in predictive analysis.
-This retail analytics depends on huge data sets that contain not just financial information of the transactions but it also keeps a track of browser information, IP address of the users and any other related technical data that might help Amazon refine their Analytic models to detect and prevent fraudulent activities.
+Amazon has an intensive program to detect and prevent credit card fraud, which has led to a 50% reduction in frauds within the first 6 months.
+Amazon developed fraud detection tools that use the scoring approach in predictive analysis.
+This retail analytics depends on huge data sets that contain not just financial information of the transactions but it also keeps a track of browser information, IP address of the users, and any other related technical data that might help Amazon refine their Analytic models to detect and prevent fraudulent activities.

 Hadoop in Financial Services